aws-solutions/virtual-waiting-room-on-aws/README.md

 export SOLUTION_NAME=my-solution-name
 export VERSION=my-version # version number for the customized code
 ```
-_Note:_ You would have to create an S3 bucket with the prefix '<MY-BUCKET-NAME>-<AWS-REGION>'; <AWS-REGION> is where you are testing the customized solution.
-Also, the assets in bucket should be publicly accessible.
+_Note:_ You would have to create an S3 bucket with the prefix '<MY-BUCKET-NAME>-<AWS-REGION>'; <AWS-REGION> is where you are testing the customized solution. **Also, the assets in bucket should be publicly accessible.**

 * Now build the distributable:
 ```
+cd deployment
 chmod +x ./build-s3-dist.sh
 ./build-s3-dist.sh $DIST_OUTPUT_BUCKET $SOLUTION_NAME $VERSION
 ```